-Proshare and Proshareclubs seminars were heavily geared towards long term fundamental strategies.
-This included the Zulu principle (that led to the Hemscott platform, now Morningstar).
-The Proshare toolkit carried strong elements of fundamental principles to identify quality companies.
+Proshare PIC seminars had also contributed to our screener criteria: These seminars were heavily geared towards long term fundamental strategies.
+This included the Zulu principle (that contributed to the Hemscott platform, now part of Morningstar).
+The Proshare PIC toolkit carried strong elements of fundamental principles to identify quality companies.
 Mobius used many of these principles for the selection of criteria.
 For example these were the ten steps (Zulu principle):

 - Earning history